la4okurs/rpi/not_important/README.txt

 Any time you may run status from:  $ bash radio_cmd.bash status

-Feel free to add entries in the file not_important/radiolist.txt  which is read by the
+Feel free to add entries in the file not_important/radiolist.txt  which is read by the radio_cmd.bash program

-radio_cmd.bash program
+For install in the car, I recommend the 'radio_button.bash' program instead.
+Then you can just push a button to switch for

+new stations: start it by the command $bash radio_button.bash  and put it as a script started on boot up of the RPI

+- Steinar/LA7XQ